 This blog will review the common misalignment issues in pumps and how they can be corrected.

 Power is transmitted from a motor to a pump by connecting the motor and pump shafts.
 They can be directly connected using a straight shaft or joined together by a flexible coupling.
 In some systems, belts are also used between the motor and the pump or the motor and the coupling.

 Misaligned shafts lead to costly and unplanned downtime.
 They also often result in damaged seals.
 Consequently, broken seals can cause lubrication problems and leaks.

 Other potential problems caused by misalignment that can seriously impact a company’s bottom line include:

-- Increased friction, resulting in excessive wear, excessive energy consumption, and the possibility of premature breakdown of equipment
+- Increased friction resulting in excessive wear, excessive energy consumption, and premature breakdown of equipment

-- Excessive wear on bearings and seals, leading to premature failure
+- Excessive wear on bearings and seals, or belt and pulleys

 - Premature shaft and coupling failure

 Looking at these issues, shaft misalignment should be detected and corrected immediately.
 The stress that misalignment poses on pumps can trigger bigger problems than mere seal and coupling failure.
 In worst cases, unattended shaft misalignment can cause permanent damage to both the pump and motor, leading to a costly replacement.

 With the current challenge in reducing costs and optimising assets, the necessity of accurate shaft alignment has never been greater.
 Shaft misalignment is responsible for as much as 50 per cent of pump breakdown costs.
 Thus, by aligning shafts correctly, these costs can be reduced significantly, as well as unplanned downtimes resulting in production loss.